Our Plant Shop is open every Wednesday & on Saturdays to the end of Sept. 10am - 2pm

 Visit the History Blog

-Botanical Gardens Singleton Park - Open from July 20th 2020
+Botanical Gardens Singleton Park

 There is something to see throughout the year in the Botanical Gardens.
 The herbaceous borders are a fantastic sight from late March until mid October and the variety of glasshouses offer shelter in inclement weather.
 So even during the harsh winter months the garden has lots to offer.